 The redevelopment of a 214-year-old ancestral home in Moira is the first in the series of hotels by the Postcard Hotels in Goa.
 In order to re-establish the spatial experience of the villa back to its former glory, the design focuses on crafting vistas.
 Minimal interventions with carefully curated material and detailing, work to bring light and ventilation into the interior spaces.
-A mix of old and new elements dot each space creating a unique ambience that references the history of the villa while catering to
+A mix of old and new elements dot each space creating a unique ambience that references the history of the villa while catering to modern standards of comfort.

 Completed in 2017